 The heart, blood, and blood vessels make up the cardiovascular component of the circulatory system.
 It includes the pulmonary circulation, a "loop" through the lungs where blood is oxygenated.
-It also incorporates the systemic circulation, which runs through the rest of the body to provide oxygenated blood.
+It also incorporates the systemic circulation, which runs through the rest of the body to provide oxygenated blood, according to NLM.

 The pulmonary circulatory system sends oxygen-depleted blood away from the heart through the pulmonary artery to the lungs and returns oxygenated blood to the heart through the pulmonary veins, according to the Mayo Clinic.

 Oxygen-deprived blood enters the right atrium of the heart and flows through the tricuspid valve (right atrioventricular valve) into the right ventricle.
 From there it is pumped through the pulmonary semilunar valve into the pulmonary artery on its way to the lungs.
 When it gets to the lungs, carbon dioxide is released from the blood and oxygen is absorbed.
-The pulmonary vein sends the oxygen-rich blood back to the heart.
+The pulmonary vein sends the oxygen-rich blood back to the heart, according to NLM.

-The systemic circulation is the portion of the circulatory system is the network of veins, arteries and blood vessels that transports blood from heart, services the body's cells and then re-enters the heart.
+The systemic circulation is the portion of the circulatory system is the network of veins, arteries and blood vessels that transports blood from heart, services the body's cells and then re-enters the heart, the Mayo Clinic noted.

 Diseases of the circulatory system

 According to the American Heart Association, cardiovascular disease is the leading cause of death in the United States.
 Because of its vastness and critical nature, it is one of the systems of the body most prone to disease.

 One of the most common diseases of the circulatory system is arteriosclerosis, in which the fatty deposits in the arteries causes the walls to stiffen and thicken the walls.
 For example, 2.6 million people in the United Kingdom suffer from narrowing of the heart arteries.
 According to the Mayo Clinic, the causes are a buildup of fat, cholesterol and other material in the artery walls.
 This can restrict blood flow or in severe cases stop it all together, resulting in a heart attack or stroke.